Taukir1515/Kali-Linux-Tools/fuzzer/ffuf.md

 >
 ```

-in this mode, filters can be reconfigured, queue managed and the current state saved to disk.
+#### In this mode, filters can be reconfigured, queue managed and the current state saved to disk.

-When (re)configuring the filters, they get applied posthumously and all the false positive matches from memory that would have been filtered out by the newly added filters get deleted.
+#### When (re)configuring the filters, they get applied posthumously and all the false positive matches from memory that would have been filtered out by the newly added filters get deleted.

-The new state of matches can be printed out with a command `show` that will print out all the matches as like they would have been found by `ffuf`.
+#### The new state of matches can be printed out with a command `show` that will print out all the matches as like they would have been found by `ffuf`.

-As "negative" matches are not stored to memory, relaxing the filters cannot unfortunately bring back the lost matches.
+#### As "negative" matches are not stored to memory, relaxing the filters cannot unfortunately bring back the lost matches.
 For this kind of scenario, the user is able to use the command `restart`, which resets the state and starts the current job from the beginning.